awsdocs/amazon-aurora-user-guide/doc_source/security_iam_id-based-policy-examples.md

 The policy doesn't specify the `Principal` element because in an identity\-based policy you don't specify the principal who gets the permission\.
 When you attach policy to a user, the user is the implicit principal\.
 When you attach a permission policy to an IAM role, the principal identified in the role's trust policy gets the permissions\.

-To see a list of Aurora actions, see [Actions Defined by Amazon RDS](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonrds.html#amazonrds-actions-as-permissions) in the *IAM User Guide*\.
+To see a list of Aurora actions, see [Actions Defined by Amazon RDS](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonrds.html#amazonrds-actions-as-permissions) in the *Service Authorization Reference*\.

 ## Permissions required to use the console<a name="UsingWithRDS.IAM.RequiredPermissions.Console"></a>